 Draw the stem and large leaf.
 If your real sample doesn’t have a leaf attached, show children a few possibilities on the whiteboard.

 I like to paint the background first.
 If you decide to do this approach, count on ending the first 40-minute session after the background is painted.

 Give each table group access to at least 3 colors: blue, light blue and white OR blue, green and white.
 The goal is for children to use a combination of the colors to paint the background.
 In my red background example, I even included bronze liquid tempera paint.
 To add a nice festive touch.

 I prefer to use a flat brush for the background.
 The tip or edge can be used to cut into the pear lines.

 For older children, you can encourage darker corners or bottoms and lighter paint colors near the top.
 This is a more sophisticated approach.

 To paint the pear, resist the urge to tap into your fine-artist self and paint dark to light.
 With tempera paints, it’s sometimes best to paint the lightest color first, then add the darker color.

 Paint the pear yellow (or whatever color you choose) and move into the next color.

 The green is brushed on lightly in the areas meant for shadows.
-Make sure to download the FORM handout for easy highlight and shadow reference.

 To add dark shadows, instead of using black, select a complementary color.
 To add shadows to the green paint, use red to create a neutral shadow color.